 Studio photographers will appreciate that the Canon 10D (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the 10D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
+Both the 10D and the SX420 have been discontinued, but can regularly be found used on eBay.
+The 10D was replaced by the Canon 20D, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Canon SX420 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 10D or the Canon SX420 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.